XpiritBV/ContainerWorkshop-Docs/Lab13-AzDOPipelines.md

 - Deploy images to cluster

 ## <a name="run"></a>Get existing application
-We will start with or continue running the existing ASP.NET Core application from Visual Studio.
+We will start with or continue running the completed ASP.NET Core application from Visual Studio.
 Make sure you have cloned the Git repository, or return to [Lab 1 - Getting Started](Lab1-GettingStarted.md) to clone it now if you do not have the sources.
 Switch to the `master` branch by using this command :

 ```
 git checkout master